I used to daydream about being my own boss when I was working from my cubicle 9 years ago.

 This UK-based network is very professional and allows you to find clients with ease, while at the same time enabling clients to find you.

-Another excellent platform for freelancers is Upwork, a huge platform that connects freelancers and clients.
+Another excellent platform for freelancers is Upwork, a huge platform that connects freelancers and clients helping you to find freelance work from a neverending list of job postings.

 Reddit, Quora and specialized forums